-Manufacturing Technicians work in a discrete manufacturing environment, run and maintain factory equipment and assembly processes, monitor and check the product quality and document results in strict adherence to protocols.
+Manufacturing Technicians run and maintain factory equipment and assembly processes, monitor and check the product quality and document results in strict adherence to protocols in a discrete manufacturing environment.

 Manufacturing Technician‘s role is pretty broad in nature and they often use a blend of technical and mechanical skills to do their job.
 They work in industries such as car manufacturing, consumer electronics, computer or cellphone manufacturing, aerospace, light or heavy engineering, medical device manufacturing and the later stages of pharmaceutical manufacturing.